Topology-based Representative Datasets to Reduce Neural Network Training Resources: Representative Datasets

 \section{Representative Datasets}

-The key idea in this paper is the formal definition of representative datasets and the proof of their usefulness to decrease the time needed to train a neural network without loosing accuracy.
-Proving such general result for {\it all} the neural network architectures is out of the scope of this paper and, probably, it is not possible since the definition of {\it neural network} is continuously evolving over time as we mentioned before.
-In spite of such difficulties, we will start in this paper by showing the usefulness of representative datasets for the perceptron case.
+As mentioned above, the key idea in this paper is the formal definition of representative datasets and the proof of their usefulness to reduce the resources needed to train a neural network without losing accuracy.
+Proving such a general result for any neural network architecture is out of the scope of this paper and, probably, it is not possible since the definition of neural network is continuously evolving over time as mentioned before.
+Due to such difficulties, we will begin in this paper by proving the usefulness of representative datasets in the perceptron case, and by experimentally showing their effectiveness in the case of multilayer neural networks.

-In this section, we provide a definition of {\it representative datasets} which is general for all neural networks.
-The intuition behind this definition is to keep the {\it shape} of the original dataset while reducing its number of points.
+To start with, in this section, we provide the definition of representative datasets which is independent of the neural network architecture considered.
+The intuition behind this definition is to keep the ``shape'' of the original dataset while reducing its number of points.
+Firstly, let us introduce the notion of $\varepsilon$-representative point.

-\begin{definition} A labeled point $(\tilde{x},c_{\tilde{x}})\in \mathbb{R}^n\times [\![0,k]\!]$ is $\varepsilon$-representative of $(x,c_x)\in \mathbb{R}^n\times [\![0,k]\!]$ if $c_x=c_{\tilde{x}}$ and there exists $\delta \in \mathbb{R}^n$ such that $x=\tilde{x}+\delta$ with $||\delta||\le \varepsilon$, where $\varepsilon\in \mathbb{R}$ is the representation error.
+\begin{definition} A labeled point $(\tilde{x},c_{\tilde{x}})\in \mathbb{R}^n\times \{0,1,\dots,k\}$ is $\varepsilon$-representative of $(x,c_x)\in \mathbb{R}^n\times \{0,1,\dots,k\}$ if $c_x=c_{\tilde{x}}$ and there exists $\delta \in \mathbb{R}^n$ such that $x=\tilde{x}+\delta$ with $\|\delta\|\le \varepsilon$, where $\varepsilon\in \mathbb{R}$ is the representation error.
 We denote $\tilde{x}\approx_\varepsilon x$. \end{definition}

 The next step is to define the concept of $\varepsilon$-representative dataset.
-Notice that if a dataset can be correctly classified by a neural network, any isometric transformation of such dataset is also correctly classified by the neural network.
+Notice that if a dataset can be correctly classified by a neural network, any isometric transformation of such dataset can be also correctly classified by the neural network (after adjusting the weights).
 Therefore, the definition of $\varepsilon$-representative dataset should be independent of such transformations.
+Moreover, the concept of $\lambda$-balanced $\varepsilon$-representative datasets is also introduced and it will be used in Section \ref{sec:perceptroncase} to ensure that similar results \ma{are obtained} when training a perceptron with a representative dataset instead of training it with the original \ma{one.}